htcondor/htcondor/docs/users-manual/submitting-a-job.rst

-Both :subcom:`requirements` and :subcom:`rank` need to be specified as valid HTCondor ClassAd expressions, however, default values are set by the *condor_submit* program if these are not defined in the submit description file.
-From the *condor_submit* manual page and the above examples, you see that writing ClassAd expressions is intuitive, especially if you are familiar with the programming language C. There are some pretty nifty expressions you can write with ClassAds.
+Both :subcom:`requirements` and :subcom:`rank` need to be specified as valid HTCondor ClassAd expressions, however, default values are set by the :tool:`condor_submit` program if these are not defined in the submit description file.
+From the :tool:`condor_submit` manual page and the above examples, you see that writing ClassAd expressions is intuitive, especially if you are familiar with the programming language C. There are some pretty nifty expressions you can write with ClassAds.
 A